DanielxPan/ap-forecast-pipeline/rpa/README.md

 ## Business problem

-Supplier statements were only available by logging into each supplier's web portal by hand, once a week, and downloading the newest statement for every store one at a time — before anyone could even start building the AP forecast.
+Supplier statements were only available by logging into each store's web invoice portal by hand, once a week, and downloading the newest statement for every store one at a time — before anyone could even start building the AP forecast.
 That's pure clicking, not judgment, and it had to happen on a fixed schedule for the downstream forecast to go out on